 Sheila originally moved to Island Bay in 2009 and enjoyed 5 years just off Severn Street.
 Work and medical training took her off to Toronto for a year and on her return, she headed to Southgate Road where she has lived since.
 She describes this as living in a tiny bit of paradise!

 Sheila is an anaesthetist at Wellington Regional Hospital.
 She has worked there since coming to Wellington, initially to finish her training and then as a Senior Medical Officer.
-She is the Deputy Clinical Director of the Department of Anaesthesia and currently the President of the New Zealand Society of Anaesthetists.
+She is the Deputy Clinical Director of the Department of Anaesthesia and currently the Immediate Past President of the New Zealand Society of Anaesthetists.

 In her spare time, she enjoys keeping active on 2 feet or 2 wheels, enjoying the wealth of beautiful countryside that Wellington and NZ have to offer.
 You will also see her wandering the streets of the bay and surrounding areas with her wee pooch!